Plugin Lifecycle Management

 Overview

-Plugins that implement PluginLifecycle can be initialized, started, stopped, and cleaned up through the TrustWeave facade.
-This is useful for plugins that need to:
+Plugins that implement PluginLifecycle can be initialized, started, stopped, and cleaned up by your application (or a host container).
+This is useful for components that need to:

 • Initialize connections or resources